 4. Virtual Simulation in Nursing Education: A Systematic Review Spanning 1996-2018.
 Foronda, C. L., Fernandez-Burgos, M., Nadeau, C., Kelley, C. N., & Henry, M. N. (2020).
 Simulation in Healthcare: The Journal of the Society for Simulation in Healthcare, 15(1), 46–54.

-Nursing educators have successfully adopted low- and high-fidelity simulations for clinical training.
-In their systematic review of literature, Foronda and colleagues (2020) examine the effectives of virtual simulations on student learning outcomes such as learning (knowledge), skill performance, learner satisfaction, critical thinking and self-confidence.
+Nursing educators have successfully adopted low- and high-fidelity simulations for clinical virtual reality training.
+In their systematic review of literature, Foronda and colleagues (2020) examine the effectiveness of virtual simulations on student learning outcomes such as learning (knowledge), skill performance, learner satisfaction, critical thinking, and self-confidence.
 Evidence suggests that virtual simulations offer an effective pedagogical approach.
 The authors conclude with implications for future research, including an emphasis on curricular integration, and identification of best practices to promote systematic and effective use of virtual simulations.

 5. Virtual Reality Simulation: Using Three-dimensional Technology to Teach Nursing Students.
 Jenson, C. E., & Forsyth, D. M. (2012).
 CIN: Computers, Informatics, Nursing, 30(6), 319–320.